 Current Status

-There is a large and growing capability in simulation, virtual humans, global communication, and computer agents.
-All of these are highly probable as detours around the hurdles and liberty from the constraints mentioned above.
-Before the paper examines how it would be appropriate to outline some of these technologies, both in terms of where they are and where they are going.
-The above survey of impediments to the more effective inculcation of critical thinking and metacognition seem to fall into three basic categories:
+The work described below supports the notion that there is a large and growing capability in simulation, virtual humans, global communication, and computer agents.
+This work suggests that all of these are highly probable as detours around the hurdles and liberty from the constraints mentioned above.
+Before the paper examines how, it would be appropriate to outline some of these technologies, both in terms of where they are and where they are going.
+The above survey is of impediments to the more effective inculcation of critical thinking and metacognition.
+They seem to fall into three basic categories:

 lack of ability to provide individualized germane and motivating educational learning environments,

 lack of availability of individual attention 24 x 7, and

 paucity of dynamic, charismatic mentors, tutors and instructors.

 New Capabilities